IPA JobMatch er en job analyse, der ser jobbet indefra.

-The job is characterised by the fact that you generally have to adapt to the common rules of the game that exist.
-You rely heavily on each other to solve tasks, and the working environment is characterised by mutual use, consultation and interference in the way tasks are carried out.
-People are happy to share responsibility and do not need to put their personal stamp on everything they do.
-The vast majority of tasks are therefore carried out jointly, and the ability to bend and adapt to others is therefore also important if things are to work.
+The working environment is characterized by using each other, asking each other for advice and interfering in each other’s way of solving tasks.
+People are happy to share responsibility with each other and don’t feel the need to put their personal stamp on everything they do.
+The vast majority of tasks are solved jointly across the company, which is why the ability to bend and adapt to others is also important for things to work.

-The job is characterised by great freedom to solve your tasks yourself without anyone interfering unless you ask for it.
-It is a job where you set the agenda and decide how tasks are to be solved.
-You are a self-driven and free individual who cooperates primarily where this increases efficiency and contributes to the solution of tasks.
-There is therefore plenty of room for individual development and a great deal of freedom to solve tasks yourself.
-And there are few rules, restrictions, and an organisation and working environment free from rigid lines of command.
+The job is characterized by great freedom to solve your own tasks without interference unless you ask for it.
+It’s a job where you set the agenda and decide how tasks are to be solved.
+You are self-motivated and free individuals who primarily collaborate where it increases efficiency and contributes to the task solution.
+In other words, there is plenty of room for individual development and freedom to solve tasks yourself.
+And there are few rules,

 IPA JobMatch – Main Factor # 3